 There is no evidence to suggest that people on PrEP or HIV treatment have additional protection against Covid-19.

-This information was last updated on 21 July 2020 and is subject to change depending on evolving restrictions and evidence linked to coronavirus.
+This information was adapted from the information on the HSE Sex and Coronavirus (COVID-19) website page and the NYC Safer Sex and Covid guidance.
+This page was last updated on 18 August 2020 and is subject to change depending on evolving restrictions and evidence linked to coronavirus.